Pyxis of al-Mughira

-Physicality and Context
+Physicality and historical context

 Pyxides are known as luxury personal vessels given to members of the royal family and are thought to have been used for holding precious gems, jewelry, aromas, perfume etc.; however, the actual purpose of the pyxis of al-Mughira is unknown because there are no traces of any substance on the interior.
 Though the entire surface of the pyxis is intricately and expertly carved with different forms of decoration, most attention lies within the four main medallions around its circumference.

 The exterior of the pyxis is elaborately carved and incised elephant ivory, imported by the caliph from North Africa.
 It is possible the pyxis was originally inlaid with gold and silver but only traces of jade remain.
-Though discovered with metal hinges mounting the lid on the container, it is believed (and clear) that the mounts were placed later than the original creation date because no space was allowed for the metal mounts to be placed.
+Though discovered with metal hinges mounting the lid on the container, it is believed that the mounts were placed later than the original creation date because no space was allowed for them.
 This is known because the hinges destroy part of the inscription.
 Due to these mentioned uncertainties, it is unclear how the lid was intended to be situated on the vessel and thus unknown how the inscription should be read, what is considered front or back and what its relation is to the scenes below.

+When the second Umayyad caliph died, and his brother was assassinated after his death, the new ruler of al-Andalus was in question.
+The Umayyad court chronicler Ibn Hayyān recalls two factions coming together to choose between Umayyad caliph al-Hakam II's son, Hishām, or ʿAbd al-Rahmān III's youngest son.
+Hishām and al-Mughīra both had a faction; Hishām's faction was composed of his mother, Subn, al-Mushafī, and Ibn Abī ʿĀmir. al-Mughīra's fraction was composed of eunuchs; some of the eunuchs were part of the last two caliphs’ inner circle.
+Glaire D. Anderson writes that the eunuchs who were present when al-Hakam died, without a second thought, pushed al-Mughīra to the throne.